taylorarees/oci/ssh-bastion/introduction/introduction.md

 In this workshop, you will learn how to:
 * Generate SSH keys
 * Create a compartment
-* Create virtual cloud networks
+* Create a virtual cloud network (wizard and manually)
-* Create compute instances
+* Create public & private compute instances
 * Use a BastionHost to access a private compute instance

 ### Prerequisites (Optional)